theforeman/theforeman.org/plugins/foreman_ansible/1.x/index.md

 # 3. Configuration

 In Foreman, you should add whatever Ansible hosts you want to submit facts from to the setting `trusted_puppetmaster_hosts`.
-Change it at Administer > Settings, Puppet tab.
+Change it at Administer > Settings, Auth tab.

-If the Foreman setting 'create_new_host_when_facts_are_uploaded' is true, and $HOSTNAME doesn't exist in Foreman, it will autocreate that host in Foreman.
+If the Foreman setting 'create_new_host_when_facts_are_uploaded' (Puppet tab) is true, and $HOSTNAME doesn't exist in Foreman, it will autocreate that host in Foreman.
 If it already exists, it will update the facts.

-Similarly, the Foreman setting 'ignore_puppet_facts_for_provisioning' is set to false, facts related to interfaces will update the interfaces of $HOSTNAME in Foreman.
+Similarly, the Foreman setting 'ignore_puppet_facts_for_provisioning' (Provisioning tab) is set to false, facts related to interfaces will update the interfaces of $HOSTNAME in Foreman.

 # 4. Usage